gvwilson/thirdbit/fiction/iffy/index.md

 The images slipped away as her concentration finally conceded to the painkillers and reconstructives.
 A moment later she began to snore softly.

+<span id="2024-03-31-a"></span>

+She woke to the smell of curried noodles, and for a disoriented few seconds she thought she was back on the *Guinevere* and late for her watch.
+But no,
+she was still buckled into her chair in the cockpit of the hovercraft.
+She took the plate that the expressionless man in a Marine-blue jumpsuit offered her and fumbled with the chopsticks while she waited for her mind to catch up with the rest of her.

+The governor was gone,
+but the gently undulating tundra on the screens around her looked the same as it had.
+Their speed hadn't changed either, she noticed, or their heading.
+She did a quick calculation in her head.
+If they had stayed on their original course, they must be nearing the coast.
+If they followed it east through the Shackletons it would take them another ten hours to reach Halley, if in fact that was where they were going.
+If they turned right it would take them half again as long to get to the crater that marked where McMurdo had once been, and if they headed straight for Paddington South—

+She shook her head and scooped some noodles into her mouth, blowing around them as she realized they were hot *and* spicy.
+Going to Halley didn't make any sense, but since it gave her the least time it was probably what was going to happen.

+She chewed thoughtfully,
+then looked up at the Marine.
+"It's really good,
+but can I please have some more onions on it?
+An' some more o' that chocolate stuff from earlier?
+If that's aright,"
+she added hastily.

+The Marine looked at her,
+his expression still as empty as the tundra.
+"Good morning,
+Citizen Kwan,"
+the governor said pleasantly from a speaker somewhere in the cockpit.
+"I'm glad to see you have an appetite."

+"It's really good," she said truthfully.
+"I'm just used t' more onions."

+"Mm.
+And of course you'd like to see more of the *Henry Lion*, I assume."

+She shrugged.
+"Not much else t' do,
+'less you're aright with me talkin' to Iñacio for a bit."

+"I'm afraid that's out of the question for now," the governor said briskly.
+"All right.
+Private Norbu will take you down to the galley and then show you to your cabin.
+May I please ask you to forebear any dramatics?"

+"What?"
+she asked,
+fumbling to undo the buckles on her harness.

+The governor's voice sighed faintly.
+"Don't do anything foolish?"

+"Ah.
+Sure,
+aright."
+She wriggled out of the straps without spilling any of her noodles, then stood up and tested her knee.
+Whatever had been in the patch seemed to have set it right.
+If she had to run,
+she could.
+The trick now was having somewhere to run *to*.

 </section>